msillano/tuyaDAEMON/tuyaDEAMON.things/README.md

 _Used data resources, all in the 'BASEPATH' dir (&lt;path>/tuyadaemontoolkit/devicedata)_:
 1. the 'device_xxxxx.json' files with device definitions, from tuyadaemon-toolkit, step 3: "JSON creation".
 1. the 'alldevices.server.json' file, exported from node-red tuyaDAEMON servers
-1. the 'wizard.txt' file, from 'tuya-cli wizard' console output.
+1. the 'tuyawizard.txt' file, from 'tuya-cli wizard' console output.

 _Database: 'tuyathome', tables_:
  -    'allthings'    : defines a thing: name, type, device, etc...